-Vsevolod V. Konstantinov, Doctor of Psychology, Professor, Head of the Department of General Psychology, Penza State University.
+Vsevolod Konstantinov, Doctor of Psychology, Professor, Head of the Department of General Psychology, Penza State University.

 Vsevolod V. Konstantinov graduated from the Faculty of Psychology and Social Work of Penza State Pedagogical University named after V.G.
 Belinsky in 1999.
 In 2004, V. Konstantinov graduated from graduate school in the specialty 19.00.05 - "Social Psychology" Penza State Pedagogical University named after V.G.
 Belinsky and defended his thesis on the topic “Dependence of the success of the socio-psychological adaptation of forced migrants to new living conditions on the type of residence”.
 In 2006, V. Konstantinov was awarded the academic title of Associate Professor.
 In 2018, he defended his thesis for the degree of Doctor of Psychological Sciences on the topic "Socio-psychological adaptation of migrants in a host multicultural society."
 He is the author of more than 100 scientific papers.
 V. Konstantinov is a member of the Federal Educational and Methodological Association in the Field of Higher Education in 37.00.00 Psychological Sciences and a member of Federal Educational and Methodological Association in the Field of Higher Education in 44.00.00 "Education and Pedagogical Sciences".
 Hi is also a member of the dissertation council D 212.243.14 at the Federal State Budgetary Educational Establishment of Higher Education "Saratov State University named after N.G.
 Chernyshevsky".
 Vsevolod Konstantinov is an expert of the working group for preparing proposals for the formation of a personnel reserve for managerial personnel in the Penza region (under the Government of the Penza region).
 In 2020, V. Konstantinov was awarded the academic title of Professor.

-Vsevolod Konstantinov is a member of the public council at the Ministry of Internal Affairs of Russia in the Penza region.
-V. Konstantinov - editor-in-chief of the electronic scientific journal Penza Psychological Newsletter.
-V. Konstantinov is a member of the editorial board EC Neurology and member of the reviewer board of the journals Behavioral Sciences and European Journal of Investigation in Health, Psychology and Education.
+Vsevolod Konstantinov - editor-in-chief of the electronic scientific journal Penza Psychological Newsletter.
+V. Konstantinov is a member of the editorial board Frontiers in Psychology - Health Psychology, Frontiers in Psychiatry - Anxiety and Stress Disorders and EC Neurology and member of the reviewer board of the journals Behavioral Sciences, European Journal of Investigation in Health, Psychology and Education and OBM Integrative and Complementary Medicine.
 Under the scientific supervision of V. Konstantinov, ten dissertations for the degree of candidate of psychological sciences have been defended.

 Research interests: problems of adaptation of migrants in new living conditions; psychological aspects of cultural transmission; socio-psychological aspects of personality disadaptation; transformation of migrant identity; ethnic Identity; methodological problems of ethnopsychology; local community; host population; integration; migrants; refugees; psychology of politics.